Epistaxis and major nasal bleeding

 • Endoscopic control: suction + bipolar/diathermy of bleeding point

-• Endoscopic sphenopalatine artery ligation (SPAL) ± anterior ethmoidal artery ligation (less common; higher risk)
+• Endoscopic sphenopalatine artery ligation (SPAL) ± anterior ethmoidal artery ligation (less common, higher risk)

-• Septal surgery if septal source/haematoma; address trauma-related fractures if relevant
+• Septal surgery if septal source/haematoma, address trauma-related fractures if relevant

-• Interventional radiology: selective arterial embolisation (usually internal maxillary/sphenopalatine branches; sometimes facial artery)
+• Interventional radiology: selective arterial embolisation (usually internal maxillary/sphenopalatine branches, sometimes facial artery)

 Anaesthetic management (typical cases: packing under GA, endoscopic cautery/ligation, embolisation)